 If you are in for the most classic of experiences, Sarria is probably the best place to start.
 It is just over 100km away from Santiago which complies with the minimum distance to receive the pilgrim’s certificate.
-You can divide your journey into 5 to 7 stages, depending on your physical condition and preference.
+Depending on your physical condition and preference, you can divide your journey into 5 to 7 stages.
 Personally, I recommend you to take it slow.
-You only have a few days on the road, so it’s important you savor it.
+You only have a few days on the road, so it’s important you savour it.

 Perhaps the only downside of this route is it is very busy.
 Being the last part of the most popular of the Camino ways, it is also the busiest, depending on what time of year you walk.
 If you are looking for a more solitary experience this is not the route for you, as the number of pilgrims can leave you feeling overwhelmed.
 However, if this is your first time on a similar journey, you can enjoy an authentic pilgrim experience while having the safety of well-built infrastructure and services.

 Camino Portugues from Tui

-If you want to get a taste of two different cultures, Camino Portugues might be the right choice for you.
+If you want to get a taste of two different cultures, Camino Portuguese might be the right choice for you.
 Tui, similarly to Saria, is a little over 100km from Santiago (118km) and can be walked in six to seven comfy stages of around 20-25 km a day.
-From all the Caminos, this way is probably the easiest regarding ascends and descends, making it easy on your knees.
+This way is probably the easiest regarding ascends and descends from all the Caminos, making it easy on your knees.